By Rudolf Boogerman |

 If this little list doesn’t do you any good, you can always ask me a question by writing in the comment box below.
 I will answer as soon as humanly possible to give you some advice.

 The great thing is, that if you discover that you selected the wrong system in retrospect, you are not lost because it is always possible to adapt the system.
 Both systems are open source, which means they are adaptable in every direction.
 Sometimes those changes will be costly, others peanuts.
 It depends on what you need to add or adapt.
 AND, there is a third way: Use them next to each other!

 Have the best of both worlds if you want to.
 Install one of the systems in a sub folder, match the layout more or less and there you have a super site with all the bells and whistles you can imagine.

-Given the fact that these are powerful content managment systems, installation is a dream, but don’t be fooled by this expression, if you do not know what a database is or what FTP means, you better rent web space with a provider that has the system of your preference in its package.
-Dreamhost has both WP and Joomla available for you with the press of a button.
-As a free member of Miracle Tutorials, you will get a special extra discount of $48 per year in the form of a unique IP address.
-In order to get this extra, signup with Miracle Tutorials in order to get the promotion code for Dreamhost.
+Given the fact that these are powerful content management systems, installation is a dream, but don’t be fooled by this expression, if you do not know what a database is or what FTP means, you better rent web space with a provider that has the system of your preference in its package.
+Dreamhost, GreenGeeks, Bluehost, Hostgator and others have both WP and Joomla available for you with the press of a button.

 That said, shared hosting is generally slow.
 It is fine to start out with, but once you get serious traffic, move to a dedicated server or Virtual Private hosting.